 Fortunately, in Britain when winter has finished we still have a wealth of adventurous mountaineering to look forward to.
 From the two-day traverse of Skye’s Cuillin Ridge to the intimidating sea cliffs of Gogarth there is plenty to go at.

-This year Scotland and the Lakes was blessed with much warm sunshine and dry weather bringing the crags into condition before the arrival of the dreaded midge.
+This year Scotland and the Lakes were blessed with much warm sunshine and dry weather bringing the crags into condition before the arrival of the dreaded midge.
 With one team, I visited High Crag in Buttermere.
 This forgotten valley is not actually much further to drive to than Borrowdale and solitude on the crags is almost guaranteed.
-High crag is an excellent crag up to three pitches high with an abseil descent or walk off with many routes to go at predominately in the VS to E1 range including Delilah, Gethsemane and the three star classic High Crag Buttress which climbs the obvious Skull-like feature on the crag.
+The high crag is an excellent crag up to three pitches high with an abseil descent or walk-off with many routes to go at predominately in the VS to E1 range including Delilah, Gethsemane, and the three-star classic High Crag Buttress which climbs the obvious Skull-like feature on the crag.

 On another trip, we visited Glen Clova in the Southern Cairngorms.
 This beautiful Glen has a wealth of climbing in both the summer and winter across the grade range.
 The summer rock climbs have a distinctly mountain feel despite the approach walk being generally less than ten minutes.
 The routes vary from one to four pitches, ranging from Moderate to E6, and most are generally on excellent granite.
 A great place to spend a couple of days!